KEYNOTE SPEAKERS

 Sr Caitriona Kavanagh, OP

-Sr Caitríona Kavanagh, OP, is a Dominican Sister of St Cecilia and a member of the Dominican community known for its work in education and evangelisation.
+Sr Caitríona Kavanagh, OP, is a Dominican Sister of St Cecilia, a community known for its work in education and evangelisation.
 Originally from Ireland, she has been involved in teaching and youth ministry, helping young people encounter Christ through Catholic education and formation.
-As part of the Dominican tradition founded by St Dominic, she promotes preaching the Gospel and devotion to the Rosary, a prayer closely associated with the Dominican Order.
-Through talks and retreats, Sr Caitríona encourages people to grow in faith through prayer, study, and service to others.
+As part of the tradition founded by St Dominic, she promotes preaching the Gospel and devotion to the Rosary, a prayer closely associated with the Dominican Order.

 Oliver Dashe Doeme

-Sr Ângela de Fátima Coelho is a Portuguese religious sister of the Alliance of the Holy Hearts of Jesus and Mary.
-She serves as Vice-Postulator for the causes of Saints Francisco and Jacinta Marto, two of the young visionaries of the apparitions of Our Lady of Fátima.
+Sr Ângela de Fátima Coelho is a Portuguese religious sister of the Alliance of Holy Mary.
+She served as Postulator for the Cause of Saints Francisco and Jacinta Marto and is currently the Vice-Postulator for the Cause of Venerable Sister Lucia, the three visionaries of the apparitions of Our Lady of Fátima.
 Sr Ângela has been closely involved in research and pastoral work connected with the message of Fátima and frequently speaks internationally about its call to prayer, conversion, and devotion to the Immaculate Heart of Mary.
-Through her work she helps promote understanding of the historical and spiritual significance of Fátima within the life of the Church.
+Through her work, she helps promote understanding of the historical and spiritual significance of Fátima within the life of the Church.

 Bishop Donal McKeown

-Bishop Donal McKeown is the Roman Catholic Bishop of Derry in Northern Ireland.
-Ordained a priest for the Diocese of Down and Connor in 1987, he served in parish ministry and education before being appointed auxiliary bishop of Down and Connor in 2013.
-Later that year he was named Bishop of Derry.
+Bishop Donal McKeown was ordained a priest for the Diocese of Down and Connor in 1987.
+He served in parish ministry and education before being appointed auxiliary bishop of Down and Connor in 2013.
+Later that year, he was named Bishop of Derry.
 Bishop McKeown has been involved in numerous initiatives supporting Catholic education, youth ministry, and evangelisation.
 He frequently speaks about the need for renewal of faith in contemporary society and encourages Catholics to engage with Scripture, prayer, and the sacramental life as foundations for Christian witness.

 Servant Sisters of the Home of the Mother